 Glasgow Park: named after Frank Glasgow who was elected Mayor of Limerick in December, 1961.

 Glenagross Park: gets its name Gleann na gCros, Glen of the Crosses, which is just north of the site.

 Glentworth Street Lower and Glentworth Street Upper, (part 2) (part 3), Little Glentworth Street : were named after Reverend William Cecil Pery, Bishop of Limerick, who was created Baron Glentworth of Mallow in 1790.
 Photograph of Glentworth Street: and Glentworth Street Lower

 Gloster Lane: Located in St. Munchins Parish

-Glover’s Lane: Located in the Glentworth Street area.
+Glover’s Lane: This was located in the old Carey’s Road area.

 Glue Yard Lane: named from its proximity to an old glue yard, which it is said, was located on or near the site of the Old Meat Market, in the St. Francis Abbey area.

 Goggins Lane: Located in St. Munchins Parish, parallel to Clancy’s Strand off Mass Lane.

 Golf Links Road: named due to it’s proximity to the Golf Course in Castletroy.

 Grattan Street: named after Henry Grattan (1746-1820), during whose term in office, the British Parliament agreed not to pass laws which were binding in Ireland.
 As a result, the Irish Parliament, which sat between 1782 and 1800 was known as Grattan’s Parliament.